Zero Waste Baby Registry

 I know it seems like a lot… And a lot of it is plastic… but these are honestly what I find to be the most important baby essentials for our eco-minded low waste family.
 I’d love to hear your thoughts and learn what your family finds useful!

 We were able to source about 85% percent of Vasco’s baby essentials pre-loved thanks to our sweet family.
-I tried to include links to most of the baby items on the list, because inevitably there will be some things you can’t find secondhand.
+I tried to include links to most of the baby items on the list.
+Inevitably, there will be some things you can’t find secondhand.
 Of course, do your best to hunt for used items first but if not, I wanted to make it easy for you to find these items online.